nebulae-pan/RichEditText/README.md

 - quote
 - bullet
 - image
+- url

-and you can export the format to html text, which can use at persistence and transport.
+Can export the format text to HTML text, which can use at persistence and transport.